 My experience has been that when people do a detox, not only does it reset their appetites but it often decreases their sugar cravings.
 After the initial sugar cravings, which can be overwhelming, our bodies adjust and we won’t even want the sugar anymore and the desire will disappear.

-10. Be open to explore the emotional issues around your sugar addiction.
+10. Be open to exploring the emotional issues around your sugar addiction.

 Many times our craving for sugar is more for an emotional need that isn’t being met.